burlachenkok/exploring-python3/python3-note.md

   8. There is no need to configure any build tool.
 While using highly flexible tools like [CMake](https://cmake.org/cmake/help/book/mastering-cmake/) or [GNU Make](https://www.gnu.org/software/make/manual/make.pdf) to build your project using one of language supported by [GCC](https://gcc.gnu.org/) you have to spend plenty of time to figure out how to work with these tools.
   9. Parsing of the function is performed only at the moment of the **direct call**, there is no compilation phase.

-  > What you gain with (8) and (9) is the ability to start a project fast, what you lose is subtle control of how your source code of the program is materialized into the program (in OS or Systems terminology).
+  > What you gain with (8) and (9) is the ability to start a project fast, what you lose is subtle control of how your source code of the program is materialized into the real executed code.

 To run the script with a debugger call: